dougsland/fedora-packaging/README.md

 # fedora-packaging

-A quick documentation how to setup a Fedora Packager env to manage fedora packages.
+A quick documentation how to setup a Fedora Packager env to manage **official fedora packages**.

 ## Setting Fedora